securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Since draft-foudil-securitytxt-11
 - Changed date format from RFC 5322 to RFC 3339 / ISO 8601 (#208)
 - Added clarification in "canonical" field regarding the URI used to retrieve the file
-- Added language about machine-
+- Added language about machine-parsability
-- Added a reference to the PGP webkey draft
+- Added quotes around "security.txt" for consistency

 Full list of changes can be viewed via the IETF document tracker: https://tools.ietf.org/html/draft-foudil-securitytxt